๐ŸฃDevelopmental Biology

 Neural Plate Folding

-• Cytoskeletal rearrangements involving actin and myosin generate the contractile forces needed for bending
+2. Cytoskeletal rearrangements involving actin filaments and myosin II generate the contractile forces at the apical surface.
+Without functional actomyosin, bending fails.

-• Median hinge point (MHP) cells at the midline anchor to the notochord and undergo the most dramatic shape changes
+3. Median hinge point (MHP) cells at the midline of the neural plate anchor to the notochord beneath them and undergo the most dramatic shape changes, acting as the central fulcrum for folding.

 Neural Fold Elevation

-• Dorsolateral hinge points (DLHPs) form as additional bending sites, allowing the folds to rise toward midline
+• Dorsolateral hinge points (DLHPs) form as additional bending sites on either side of the MHP, allowing the neural folds to pivot inward toward the midline

 • Cell proliferation in the neural plate increases tissue mass, contributing to fold elevation

-• Changes in cell adhesion help the folds separate from adjacent surface ectoderm as they elevate
+• Changes in cell adhesion help the rising folds begin to separate from adjacent surface ectoderm

-Compare: MHP vs. DLHP formation—both involve cell wedging, but the MHP is induced by notochord signals (Shh) while DLHPs are regulated by BMP inhibition.
-Different regions of the neural tube rely more heavily on one mechanism than the other.
+Compare: MHP vs. DLHP formation.
+Both involve cell wedging, but the MHP is induced by notochord signals (Shh) while DLHPs are regulated by BMP inhibition from the surrounding tissue.
+Different axial levels of the neural tube rely on these mechanisms to different degrees: cranial regions depend more on DLHPs, while the spinal region relies heavily on the MHP.

 Fusion and Closure

-The elevated neural folds must meet and fuse to create a continuous tube.
-This process requires precise coordination of cell adhesion molecules and occurs at multiple closure points simultaneously.
+The elevated neural folds must meet at the dorsal midline and fuse to create a continuous tube.
+This requires precise coordination of cell adhesion molecules and occurs at multiple closure points simultaneously.

 Neural Fold Fusion